Parliament House, Sydney: Layout

 The main entrances are contained in a two-storey building with a colonnaded front verandah.
 On the ground floor, there are two entrance halls.
 Between these halls is the Parkes Room, which is used for small committee meetings and events.
 The upstairs rooms are used by Hansard.
 To the north of this building is the chamber of the Legislative Assembly, the lower house.
-The colour scheme of the chamber is green, following the colours in the United Kingdom House of Commons.
+The colour scheme of the chamber is green, following the colours in the House of Commons of the United Kingdom.
 At one end of the room is the speaker's chair, and in front of this is a table holding the mace.
 Government members sit in the two rows of seating to the speaker's right, and opposition members to the left.
 There are galleries for the press behind the speaker, Hansard to the speaker's left, guests of the speaker opposite the speaker and the public above the speaker's gallery and to the speaker's right.

 At the opposite end of the entrance building is the Legislative Council chamber.
 Here, the colour scheme is red, representing the House of Lords.
-This chamber contains a vice-regal chair, for use by the Monarch in Australia or her representative, the governor, and the chair of the president of the council.
+This chamber contains a vice-regal chair, for use by the monarch or his representative, the governor, and the chair of the president of the council.
 Both chairs are made from red cedar, the vice-regal chair in 1856 and the president's chair in 1886.
 The table in front of the chairs was also made in 1856 from red cedar.
 The wall behind the two chairs is covered by bookshelves holding the Hansard records.
 The chamber is also decorated with seven busts, four depicting early presidents of the council in ceremonial dress and three of other prominent former members in Roman togas.
 As in the lower house, government members sit on the president's right and opposition members on the left.

 Behind the entrance building is the Jubilee Room, used for committee meetings and public functions.
 In this area, which is open to the public, there is also the Fountain Court, an exhibition venue containing a fountain by Robert Woodward.
 Beneath the Fountain Court is a 166-seat theatrette and above it a roof garden sometimes used for functions.
 Together with a small post office, these 1970s features form a "square doughnut"-shaped building linking the streetfront buildings with a 12-storey block at the rear.
 This block, with views over the Domain contains offices for members and other staff and meetings rooms, as well as dining facilities, a fitness area and car parking and service areas.
 The building has a power co-generation unit that serves Sydney Hospital and the State Library of New South Wales as well as Parliament House.